 The floor below the front suspension was widened for downforce, the top of the nose shows new contour above the suspension as well.
 The driver’s NACA duct moves back to just in front of the windscreen, and this car grows an antenna as well.

 I reserve this paragraph for spark plug wiring

 Not individual wires but a very fine web resembling plug wires.
 It mostly works; I give huge, huge props for trying at all.
 You don’t see that from Spark or Minichamps in 1/43 whatsoever!

 The cars feature low-gloss paint, closer to what a waxed race car looks like.
 The decals are well placed and are printed on a particularly clear carrier film.
 Look very, very closely at the #48 and you’ll see very, very tiny dzus fasteners all over the place.
 I used a magnifying glass to see them.

-The cars are attached to a black base with an etched plaque displaying car info and edition numbers.
+The cars are attached to a black base that includes an etched plaque that displays car info and edition numbers.
 A tight-fitting cover keeps the dust off and it all comes in a good quality box worthy of gift-giving.

 All are limited edition releases: #6/250 models, #20/200, and #48/300.
-The red and blue cars are sold out from Replicarz directly, however I’ve seen some available from other dealers.
+The red and blue cars have sold out from Replicarz directly.
+However I’ve seen some available from other dealers.